-The ancient Narikala Fortress dominates the steep hill rising above the Old Town.
-Built in the 4th century, the fortress was expanded and damaged many times throughout history, leaving little more than the impressive wall standing today.
+The ancient Narikala Fortress dominates the steep hill rising above the Tbilisi Old Town.
+Built in the 4th century, the fortress was expanded and damaged many times throughout history, leaving little more than an impressive wall standing today.
 The church at the fortress, St. Nicholas, was built in the late 1990s on the site of a 13th century church that burnt to the ground.

 From the Narikala Fortress, walk west past the Cable Car Station to the…

-Mother of Georgia Statue
+#2 Mother of Georgia Statue

 The aluminum Mother of Georgia Statue (Kartlis Deda) stands 65-feet-tall on the Sololaki Ridge watching over her beloved country.
 She both welcomes and defends her land: wine in one hand for friends and a sword in the other for enemies.
-The statue was erected in 1958 to celebrate the city’s 1500th birthday.
+The statue was erected in 1958 to celebrate Tbilisi’s 1500th birthday.

-On the road that leads from the fortress to the statue, we encountered some inventive purchase opportunities: a cafe operating from the back of van, homemade “only pay if you like it” chacha liquor and a pay-to-play spin-and-win homemade wheel of fun.
+On the road that leads from the fortress to the statue, we encountered some inventive purchase opportunities: a café operating from the back of van, homemade “only pay if you like it” chacha liquor and a pay-to-play spin-and-win homemade wheel of fun.

 Retrace your steps to the Cable Car Station.
 Behind the station, find the stairs that lead down to the entrance to the…

-National Botanical Garden of Georgia
+#3 National Botanical Garden of Georgia

 Founded in 1625 as the Fortress Gardens and converted into an official botanical garden in 1845, the National Botanical Garden of Georgia is located in the Tsavkisis-Tskali Gorge on the southern side of the Sololaki Ridge.
 The gardens cover 400 acres of land and feature 4,500 species of plants, several footpaths and a 130-foot-tall waterfall.

 Leave the National Botanical Garden at the eastern entrance on Botanikuri Street.
 Walk past the Tbilisi Mosque – which dates to 1895 and is a place where both Shia and Sunni Muslims pray together – and follow the road as it curves north.
 At the end of the street, turn right (east) and walk to the garden (Haydar Aliyev).
 Turn right (south) and walk into…

-Abanotubani District – The Bathhouses
+#4 Abanotubani District – Tbilisi Bathhouses

 The pungent-smelling sulphur water is naturally heated by the earth (75-105 degrees Fahrenheit), which is pooled and piped through the bathhouses.
 At one time, there were more than 60 bathhouses in the area.
 Today, there are five functional baths and their distinctive brick domes in the Abanotubani district can’t be missed.

 From the bathhouses, walk north (toward the river) to Vakhtang Gorgasali Street.
 Turn left (west) and walk to the Metekhi Bridge.
 Turn right (northeast) and cross the bridge.
 After crossing the bridge, if the gates on your right to the lower chapel are open, take a detour down to the riverside and take a peek inside.
 Past the gate, stay to the right (east) on Metekhi Rise – and then turn right (south), followed by another immediate right (west) into the parking lot of the…

-Metekhi Church of Assumption and King Gorgasali Statue
+#5 Metekhi Church of Assumption and King Gorgasali Statue